lilyhanhub/Pewlett-Hackard-Analysis/README.md

 #### 2. Analysis of the number of employees eligible for the mentorship program
 Data sample of the [mentorship_eligibility.csv](Data/mentorship_eligibility.csv)
 ![Data sample](Data/mentorship_eligibility.png)
-* The table shows that there are only 1549 employees born in 1965 having management, senior or regular level positions, who are eligible and for mentoring in the new mentorship program.
+* The table shows that there are 1549 employees born in 1965 having management, senior or regular level positions, who are eligible and for mentoring in the new mentorship program.

 ## Summary
 #### Total number of positions that need to be filled as the "silver tsunami" begins to make an impact.